-Sunshine Health members' may include individuals at risk for becoming victims of child abuse, domestic, or family violence.
+Sunshine Health members' may include individuals at risk for becoming victims of domestic violence.
 Thus, it is especially important that providers are vigilant in identifying these members.
-Sunshine Health's case management staff may assist members or member's parent or legal guardian to identify community resources for families dealing with child or domestic violence.
+Member Services can help members identify resources to protect them from further domestic violence.